HairySpoon/htlfc/docs/README.md

 >`-p | --pause` - examine the input after unpack.

+>`-v | --version` - report latest release plus any recent commits.

 ### Browser
 To examine the unpacked `infile` with the default browser of your operating system:

 >`$ htlfc --browser infile`

->`$ htlfc -b infile`
+>`$ htlfc -b infile` - examine result of pass 1, the unpacked files.

+>`$ htlfc-b infile` - examine result of pass 2, the converted file.

-Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc -b` and each of the supported file types.
-When opening one of these files through your file manager, HTLFC will launch your browser with the unpacked file.
+Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc-b` and each of the supported file types.
+When opening one of these files through a file manager, HTLFC will launch your browser with the unpacked file.

 ### Graphical User Interface
 Select your input and output files through a graphical dialogue: